manzurrahman-py/Simpleeval-safe_calculator/README.md

 # Simpleeval-safe_calculator
-Its a safe calculator used Simpleeval and math module for balance and secure code
+# Its a safe calculator used Simpleeval and math module for balance and secure code

-# simpleeval: A Python library that safely evaluates simple expressions, avoiding the security risks of eval().
-# math: Provides mathematical functions like sin, cos, tan, etc.

 from simpleeval import simple_eval import math